 During the study, facility staff provide technical expertise and perform the desired measurements.
 After study completion, they can assist with data reduction — ensuring the autonomic data is in a usable format — and analysis.

 Location and hours

-The Autonomic Physiology Facility and the Autonomic and Microneurography Laboratory are located on Charlton 7 in the Charlton (outpatient) CRU.
-At the Saint Marys (inpatient) CRU on Domitilla 5, two rooms are equipped for human physiology measurements ranging from vascular responsiveness to muscle sympathetic nerve activity.
+The Autonomic Physiology Facility and the Autonomic and Microneurography Laboratory are located on Charlton 7 in the Charlton (outpatient) CRTU.
+At the Saint Marys (inpatient) CRTU on Domitilla 5, two rooms are equipped for human physiology measurements ranging from vascular responsiveness to muscle sympathetic nerve activity.
 Operating hours are Monday-Friday from 7:30 a.m. to 3:30 p.m.